Brian Perry

 Bass

-Brian earned his music degrees from Boston University and the University of North Texas.
+Perry earned his music degrees from Boston University and the University of North Texas.
 His principal teachers include Larry Moore, Jeff Bradetich and Edwin Barker.
-Brian is currently adjunct lecturer of double bass at the Meadows School of the Arts at Southern Methodist University in Dallas, TX.
-He also serves as a board member for the International Society of Bassists (I.S.B.) and the Bradetich Foundation, an organization dedicated to promoting the double bass as a solo instrument.
-Committed to educating and mentoring young bassists, he has adjudicated and presented masterclasses for both the 2015 I.S.B. convention and the TCU Bass Fest and since 2010 has been the double bass instructor at the highly-acclaimed Boston University Tanglewood Institute in Lenox, MA, one of the nation’s premier summer orchestral training programs for high-school students.
+He has served as a board member for the International Society of Bassists (I.S.B.) and the Bradetich Foundation, an organization dedicated to promoting the double bass as a solo instrument.
+Committed to educating and mentoring young bassists, he is currently Adjunct Associate Professor of Double Bass at SMU’s Meadows School of the Arts.
+He has adjudicated and presented masterclasses for both the 2015 I.S.B. convention and the TCU Bass Fest and, since 2010, has been the double bass instructor at the highly acclaimed Boston University Tanglewood Institute in Lenox, Mass., one of the nation’s premier summer orchestral training programs for high school students.
+Perry performs on a unique double bass crafted by Luigi Montanari in Milan, Italy c.
+1905.